-Located at 1329 5th Street St., and at 20,000 square feet, TargetExpress will be about 15 percent of the size of a typical Target big box.
+Located at 1329 5th Street St., and at 20,000 square feet, the TargetExpress store will be about one sixth the size of a typical Target big box.
 The doors open July 23.